 The surgery is irreversible and can help people lose a large proportion of their body weight.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, research has shown that people lose an average of 90 pounds following a gastric sleeve procedure.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, research has shown that people lose an average of

 The procedure also